mohsen1/nice-commander/README.md

 ![CI](https://github.com/mohsen1/nice-commander/workflows/CI/badge.svg)

-NiceCommander run scheduled and one-off tasks in your Node.js server with a nice UI
+NiceCommander runs scheduled and one-off tasks in your Node.js server with a nice UI

 ## Work in progress

 This project is not ready for any sort of use yet.

-See Github Project for 1.0 for more information.
+See [Github Issues Milestone for v1.0](https://github.com/mohsen1/nice-commander/milestone/1) for more information.

 ## Quick Start